If you are looking at getting a Self Employed Mortgage with 1 years Accounts then you are in luck as this post is just for you.

 Mortgage options with 1 years trading accounts

 Your options will however vary depending on a number of different factors.
-As a general rule of thumb, you will need a 15% deposit and can expect to pay rates of around 1% above the high street.
+As a general rule of thumb, you will need a 15% deposit and can expect to pay rates of around 1% above the high street when looking for a Mortgage with 1 years Accounts.

 However… What we try to do is to understand your business set up and delve a little deeper to see if there is anything we can use to get you “normal” rates.
 Sometimes there are lenders out there who typically need more than one years accounts who can make exceptions in the right circumstances.